senarvi/theanolm/docs/training.rst

 +--------------------------------+-----------------------+-----------------+

 AdaGrad automatically scales the gradients before updating the neural network parameters.
-It is the fastest method to converge and usually reaches close to the optimum without manual annealing.
+It seems to be the fastest method to converge and usually reaches close to the optimum without manual annealing.
 ADADELTA is an extension of AdaGrad that is not as aggressive in scaling down the gradients.
 It seems to benefit from manual annealing, but still stay behind AdaGrad in terms of final model performance.

-Nesterov Momentum requires manual annealing, but seems to find the best final model.
+Nesterov Momentum requires manual annealing, but may find a better final model.

-The number of sequences included in one mini-batch can be set with the ``--batch-size`` argument.
-Larger mini-batches are more efficient to compute on a GPU, and result in more reliable gradient estimates.
-However, when a larger batch size is selected, the learning rate may have to be reduced to keep the optimization stable.
-This makes a too large batch size inefficient.
-Usually a value between 4 and 32 is used.

 Cost function
 -------------